 Both ceremony areas are in direct sunlight, but the Lawn is definitely cooler on a hot day.
 There’s lush green grass, and the Amphitheatre is a drier paddock location and it can radiate heat on a hot day.

-There’s awesome shaded photo spots for your wedding party a short walk away, and the sunsets and golden fields are a wedding photographers dream.
+There’s awesome shaded photo spots for your wedding party a short walk away, and the sunsets are insane here!

 Rustico at Hay Shed Hill